What is 3D Printing?

 FDM works on an “additive” principle by laying down material in layers; a plastic filament or metal wire is unwound from a coil and supplies material to produce a part.
 Thus, FDM is also known as a solid-based AM technology.

 The technology was developed by S. Scott Crump in the late 1980s and was commercialized in 1990.
-The term fused deposition modeling and its abbreviation to FDM are trademarked by Stratasys Inc. The exactly equivalent term, fused filament fabrication (FFF), was coined by the members of the RepRap project to give a phrase that would be legally unconstrained in its use.
+The term fused deposition modeling and its abbreviation to FDM are trademarked by Stratasys Inc. The exact equivalent term, fused filament fabrication (FFF), was coined by the members of the RepRap project to give a phrase that would be legally unconstrained in its use.
 It is also sometimes called Plastic Jet Printing (PJP).

 We can offer various degrees of print quality, however our standard is 0.26mm layer height.
 Other layer height can also be achieved on request such as: 0.2mm, 0.1mm and 0.05mm.